-Bad headlines are...bad.
-Sometimes they are bad enough that the screw up the story to the point where the headline says one thing and the paper, study or story says another.
-The folks at the Hospital For Special Surgery in New York did just this by issuing a press release that suggested that Tylenol is useful for pain following hip replacement.
+Bad headlines are ... bad.
+Sometimes they're bad enough that they screw up the story to the point where the headline says one thing and the paper, study or story says another.
+The folks at the Hospital For Special Surgery in New York did just that, by issuing a press release which suggested that Tylenol is useful for pain following hip replacement.
 But the study says no such thing.
 In fact, another study says it's useless.

 Johnson & Johnson, the makers of Tylenol, have some 'splaining to do.
 It would seem as if the company is using some unsavory marketing tactics to boost sales of its product.
 How so?
 For starters, the company has informed us that Tylenol is not an opioid.
 Who knew?
 What's the reason behind this odd claim?
 Better keep reading.

 The pain relief counter in your pharmacy can be a confusing place ... enough so to give you a headache.
 But actually, it can all be very simple.
 There are four over-the-counter painkillers, some of which can be taken together and some of which can't.
 Here's the scoop, presented in a way that's easy to swallow.

 Tylenol (acetaminophen) is very widely used for various types of pain, and to reduce fevers.
 The drug is also largely perceived as safe and effective.
 We've already written that it's not all that safe.
 But does it work well?
 The answer is: Not even close.
 Multiple Cochrane reviews make this clear.

 Over-the-counter drugs – especially for coughs, colds and insomnia – are routinely combined with pain medications.
 This is usually unnecessary and possibly dangerous.
 So why are these drugs in there?
 It's due to unethical marketing by drug companies.
 Not cool, guys.